mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 #figure(
     image("../../diagrams/algorithm.svg", width: 85%),
-    caption: [ General overview of the TaMaRa TMR diagram ] ) <fig:algodiagram>
+    caption: [ Logic flow of the TaMaRa TMR algorithm ] ) <fig:algodiagram>

 #TODO("need to cover what a logic cone actually is - or do we cover that enough earlier?")